 You always hear beauty gurus say that Milk of Magnesia (MOM), an OTC antacid and laxative, can secretly double as a life-saving foundation primer or mask for those with oily skin types.
-But does this actually have scientific merit in regards to absorbing facial oil?
+But does using Milk of Magnesia actually work to absorbing facial oil?
 And are there any drawbacks to this off-label use?

 In its unflavored and most widely-used form, magnesium hydroxide (Mg(OH)2) is the active ingredient, accompanied by water and sodium hypochlorite (NaClO) (1).

 Mg(OH)2 acts as an antacid (to counter something like stomach ulcers) via neutralization: Mg(OH)2 will dissociate in water, and the basic hydroxide ions (OH-) will combine with the acidic hydrogen ions (H+) in stomach acid to form water.
 Hence, neutralization.

 As a laxative, Mg(OH)2 relies on the magnesium ions (Mg2+) that form upon dissociation.
 Because these ions aren’t largely absorbed by the intestinal tract, they will draw water from the surrounding tissues, which will increase the water content of the intestinal tract, resulting in softer and more “passable” fecal matter.
 Mg2+ ions also cause the release of a compound called cholecystokinin, which similarly results in higher levels of water, electrolytes, and intestinal movement (2).

 The other ingredient of importance is sodium hypochlorite (NaClO), otherwise known as bleach.
 It is in very low concentration and acts as a pH adjuster or buffer.
 When dissolved in water, NaClO will slowly decompose, releasing chlorine, oxygen and sodium hydroxide.

 The reaction of this process is: 4 NaClO + 2 H2O → 4 NaOH +2 *Cl2 +O2.